 Role of the European Parliament

-Parliament has several standing inter-parliamentary delegations for relations with African countries and institutions.
+Parliament has several standing interparliamentary delegations for relations with African countries and institutions.
 The principal body in which Parliament cooperates on such matters has been the ACP–EU Joint Parliamentary Assembly, composed of Members of the European Parliament and members of parliament from the ACP States, which plays a fundamental role in strengthening parliamentary relations between the EU and its ACP partners under Article 14 of the Cotonou Agreement.
 Besides the new regional parliamentary assemblies, one of Parliament’s key demands during the negotiations was maintaining a Joint Parliamentary Assembly in the new agreement, which it considered to be a conditio sine qua non for its consent.
+Delegations for each of the new PAs were formally set up in December 2023, including a delegation to the Africa-EU PA.
+This delegation will consist of 48 MEPs, each of whom will also be a member of the new OACPS-EU Joint Parliamentary Assembly.

 Parliament has also developed forms of parliamentary cooperation with the AU through its Delegation for Relations with the Pan-African Parliament, established in 2009.
 Parliamentary summits typically accompany the intergovernmental ones, with parliamentary summits issuing a joint declaration directly to the heads of state or government at the beginning of each intergovernmental summit.